-- 96. Locate above-ground petroleum storage tanks at a minimum of 25 feet from any source of ignition or propane source. - 97.
-If applicable based on storage volume, provide dikes for petroleum tanks to hold 110% of tank volume. - 98.
-Provide regular employee educational programs dealing with farm safety, pesticide handling and on-farm environmental concerns. - 99.
-Maintain well casing height in compliance with local regulations. - 100.
-Follow local regulations for unused and/or abandoned water wells. - 101.
-Test drinking water used by family and farm workers periodically to assure bacteria, nitrate and other pollutants do not exceed safe levels. - 102.
-Locate wastewater disposal systems more than 500 feet from potential surface water sources. - 103.
-Storage and handling of anhydrous ammonia.
-Ensure that unloading operations of Anhydrous Ammonia are performed by reliable persons properly instructed and given the authority to monitor careful compliance with all applicable procedures. - 104.
-Install cement pads and curbs around petroleum storage tanks to contain leaks (where applicable).
-Locate as far from wells as possible. - 105.
-Wellhead Protection- Position water wells upslope from all sources of contamination.
-If well already exists, take measures to prevent direct flow of runoff into well or casing. - 106.
-Post slow-moving vehicle emblem for any machine that travels 25 mph or less on public roads. - 107.
+- 100. Locate above-ground petroleum storage tanks at a minimum of 25 feet from any source of ignition or propane source. - 101.
+If applicable based on storage volume, provide dikes for petroleum tanks to hold 110% of tank volume. - 102.
+Provide regular employee educational programs dealing with farm safety, pesticide handling and on-farm environmental concerns. - 103.
+Maintain well casing height in compliance with local regulations. - 104.
+Follow local regulations for unused and/or abandoned water wells.

+Wellhead Protection

+105. Test drinking water used by family and farm workers periodically to assure bacteria, nitrate and other pollutants do not exceed safe levels.

+Waste Disposal

+- 106. Post slow-moving vehicle emblem for any machine that travels 25 mph or less on public roads. - 107.
 Provide a roll-over protective structure (ROPS) on all tractors operated by employees. - 108.
 Maintain safety guards and/or shields on farm equipment. - 109.
-Identify confined spaces and provide guidance on proper procedures to follow when entering these spaces. - 110.Lock out electrical power before performing maintenance or service.
-Tag out with detailed instructions on tag to help prevent accidental injury to personnel.
+Identify confined spaces and provide guidance on proper procedures to follow when entering these spaces. - 110.
+Lock out electrical power before performing maintenance or service.
+Tag out with detailed instructions on tag to help prevent accidental injury to personnel. - 111.
+Locate wastewater disposal systems more than 500 feet from potential surface water sources. - 112.
+Ensure that unloading operations of Anhydrous Ammonia are performed by reliable persons properly instructed and given the authority to monitor careful compliance with all applicable procedures. - 113.
+Install cement pads and curbs around petroleum storage tanks to contain leaks (where applicable).
+Locate as far from wells as possible. - 114.
+Position water wells upslope from all sources of contamination.
+If well already exists, take measures to prevent direct flow of runoff into well or casing.

-Worker Well-being

-111. Comply with regulations applicable to agricultural operations under the Occupational Safety and Health Act as well as EPA worker protection standards and other appropriate regulations.
+- 115. Comply with regulations applicable to agricultural operations under the Occupational Safety and Health Act as well as EPA worker protection standards and other appropriate regulations. - 116.
+Post, record and report occupational illness and injuries in a timely manner. - 117.
+Be knowledgeable of rules in accordance with U.S. labor laws for hiring migrant workers, including their children, housing, working conditions and compensation.